seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 Formatted Files
 """""""""""""""

-SeqAn allows to read or write record-structured files through two types of classes: :dox:`SmartFile FileIn` and :dox:`SmartFile FileOut`.
+SeqAn allows to read or write record-structured files through two types of classes: :dox:`FormattedFileIn` and :dox:`FormattedFileOut`.
-Classes of type :dox:`SmartFile FileIn` allow to read files, whereas classes of type :dox:`SmartFile FileOut` allow to write files.
+Classes of type :dox:`FormattedFileIn` allow to read files, whereas classes of type :dox:`FormattedFileOut` allow to write files.
 Note how these types of classes **do not allow to read and write the same file at the same time**.

 These types of classes provide the following I/O operations on formatted files: